Breast Implant Removal

 Changes in Breast Appearance: Age, pregnancy, breastfeeding, and weight changes can alter the look of implants.

-Health Concerns: Issues such as breast implant illness, or breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), a rare cancer linked to textured implants, may lead some patients to decide to have their implants removed.
+Health Concerns: Issues such as breast implant illness or breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), a rare cancer linked to textured implants, may lead some patients to decide to have their implants removed.

 Life Changes: Lifestyle changes over time can lead some patients to decide they no longer want to maintain their breast implants.